- DEFINITION OF PERSONAL INFORMATION

 - As Permitted or Required by Law.

 From time to time, Ivanhoe Cambridge may disclose your personal information if such disclosure is necessary for the establishment, exercise or defense of legal claims, as part of the administration of our loss prevention program, or as otherwise permitted by law, for instance if Ivanhoe Cambridge is compelled to disclose personal information in response to a law, regulation, court order, subpoena, valid summons, search warrant, government investigation, other legally valid request or investigation or if reasonably necessary to protect the rights, property and safety of others or ourselves.
 We may also disclose information to our accountants, auditors, agents and lawyers in connection with the enforcement or protection of our legal rights.
-We also reserve the right to report to law enforcement agencies any activities that we, in good faith, believe to be unlawful or to law enforcement and emergency services providers, in an emergency or where required or permitted by law.
+We also reserve the right to report to law enforcement agencies any activities that we, in good faith, believe to be unlawful or to disclose information to law enforcement and emergency services providers, in an emergency or where required or permitted by law.

 - Business Transactions.